 "As above, so below, as without, so within, as the universe, so the soul..."

 Molly grew up in Bethlehem, Pennsylvania as the middle child in a family supportive of the arts.

-She attended Kutztown University of Pennsylvania on scholarships for both academics and athletics, and gravitated towards becoming a teacher out of a desire to coach running.
-She graduated in 2007 with a degree in Art Education and embarked on a career as a middle and high school art teacher for the next 7 years.
+She attended Kutztown University of Pennsylvania and gravitated towards becoming a teacher.
+She graduated in 2007 with a degree in Art Education and worked as a full-time art teacher for 7 years.

-Ultimately the stress of full-time teaching drove Molly to leave her career in the school system and start pursuing the path of an independent visual artist in 2014.
-She still loves to teach part-time and continues to host various types of workshops as well as offer private lessons.
+A variety of stressors drove Molly to leave full-time teaching in 2014 and start pursuing the path of an independent artist.
+She still loves to teach part-time.

 2014 was the first public display of Molly’s work and since then she has exhibited in galleries, shows, and festivals around North Carolina, Virginia, West Virginia, and Florida.
-In 2015 she won top prize at an Ultimate Painting Competition, a live speed-painting competition held in Greensboro, NC.
-Around that time she also discovered a love for the art of body-painting, and has competed three times against international artists in the Living Art North American Body-Painting Championships, finishing 4th in the Emerging Artist category in 2017.
+In 2015 she won top prize at a live speed-painting competition, and around that time also discovered a love for the art of body-painting.
+She has competed three times against international artists in the Living Art North American Body-Painting Championships, finishing 4th in the Emerging Artist category in 2017.

-Molly primarily works on painting commissions from her home-studio and is currently based in Raleigh, NC.
-She adores the community of creative souls she has found in the south and when not working on projects, enjoys spending time with her family and cats and going out for long distance runs.
+These days Molly primarily creates intuitive paintings and commissioned works from her home-studio, and she adores the community of creative souls she has found in the south.
+When not working on projects she enjoys spending time with her family and cats and going out for long distance runs.